Journey Cost Calculator

 Random Fuel Facts

-1. From 23 March 2011 the UK duty rate for the road fuels unleaded petrol, diesel, biodiesel and bioethanol is £0.5795 per litre source2.
+1. Around 80% of our energy comes from fossil fuels. source2.
 The price for gasoline in the UK is 2.5 times higher than the US, the 6th highest in the world. source3.
-The fossil fuels we use today began forming during the Carboniferous Period which was before dinosaurs ruled the Earth. source4.
-The United States accounts for 20% of the entire world's gasoline consumption. source5.
-The energy stored in fossil fuels comes from the sun. source6.
-Fossil fuels are essentially the remains of plants of animals. source7.
-Fossil fuels are non-renewable which means they cannot be made by humans. source8.
-In Turkmenistan, car drivers were previously entitled to 120 litres of free petrol a month, this was stopped in 2014. source
+Fossil fuels are non-renewable which means they cannot be made by humans. source4.
+Diesel fumes are more carcinogenic than cigarettes and cause lung cancer. source5.
+From 23 March 2011 the UK duty rate for the road fuels unleaded petrol, diesel, biodiesel and bioethanol is £0.5795 per litre source6.
+The fossil fuels we use today began forming during the Carboniferous Period which was before dinosaurs ruled the Earth. source7.
+The United States accounts for 20% of the entire world's gasoline consumption. source8.
+Fossil fuels are essentially the remains of plants of animals. source

 Our top 5 fuel money saving tips

 1: Remove any un-neccesary weight from the vehicle 2.
 Ensure tyres are inflated to the recommended PSI 3.
 Reduce drag by removing roof racks & boxes when not in use 4.
 Use regular fuel unless your vehicle requires premium 5.
 Use fuel comparison services to find the cheapest forecourt near you